workshopapps/pictureminer.api/README.md

 At this stage our app has basically the same functionality.
 But this time We are focusing on commercializing the app.
 Here we have new features

 <ul>
-<li>User should be able upload images in batches while the system sorts the images based on tags provided by the Username</li>
+<li>User should be able upload images in batches while the system sorts the images based on tags provided by the User.</li>
-<li>User can Input the Image through various formats and receive output through preferred formats</li>
+<li>User can input the image through various formats and receive output through preferred formats.</li>
-<li>A public API Documentation is provided for Use for third party consumers</li>
+<li>A public API Documentation is provided for use by third party consumers.</li>
-<li>A friendly payment system integration</li>
+<li>A friendly payment system integration.</li>
 </ul>
 <br>
 <br>